kamanashisroy/aroop/talks/proposal_freezed.md

 Aroop is very similar to some object oriented projects.

 - Java and this language both are object oriented language.
 Both has similarities in syntax.
-But Java is compiled to bite code and it needs jni to communicate with native code.
+But Java is compiled to bytecode and it needs jni to communicate with native code.
 On the other hand Aroop is compiled into C sources and it uses vapi to map the C code into vala.
 Again Aroop does not need VM for execution.
 - Scalla is similar to Aroop because Scalla is high level language and both are source to source compilers.
-- C++ is similar in syntax though they have dissimilarity.
+- C++ is similar in syntax though they have dissimilarities.
 C++ needs header files which is absent here.
 But both of them can use native C code readily.
 - C preprocessor is similar in a sense that it produces C sources.

 ###5.
 Compiler

 This compiler is a choice of development and extension over the other compilers like gcc and llvm because of the works done already.
 Aroop is already in use.
 There is another compiler concept available named [Roopantor](https://github.com/kamanashisroy/roopantor).
 That project is created for an ease of development and extension.
 It has the same philosophy of [shotodol](https://github.com/kamanashisroy/shotodol).
 And it is written in Aroop language.
 The idea behind Roopantor is flexibility.
-It is ongoing project and it can also be used for experimental purpose to write a new language features and test them.
+It is ongoing project and it can also be used for experimental purpose to write new language features and test them.

 #### Extending compiler